The global skills and competency framework for the digital world

 (new)

-Assists with storage management tasks under routine supervision.
+Assists with storage management tasks such as provisioning.

-Supports the setup and configuration of storage systems.
+Supports the setup and configuration of storage systems, incorporating standard security practices.

 Helps monitor storage performance and capacity, and documents storage utilisation.